- Spend wonderful moments at the palace of a communist dictator.

 Take a guided boat trip on Comana Everglade, the third Romania’s wet area after Braila Little Everglade and Danube Delta.

-It hosts 141 birds species and 13 fish species, of which two are found only in this natural habitat.
+From the 141 birds species and 13 fish species, two of them you will find only in this natural habitat.

 On the ruins of a monastery founded by legendary Vlad Tepes in 1461, now there is Comana Monastery.